 One smart way to save money: Stashing pre-tax dollars into a Flexible Spending Account (FSA) or Health Savings Account.
 You can use the money to pay for many health and medical expenses, while lowering your taxable income — meaning you may pay less, or get more money back, when you file your tax return.
 Learn more about how these plans work and what they’ll cover when it comes to your sexual health.

-With Nurx, you can use your FSA or HSA credit card to pay for medication, test kits, insurance copays, and the cost of our medical consultation (which is $15 for our sexual health-related services, and $60 for one year of migraine care).
+With Nurx, you can use your FSA or HSA credit card to pay for medication, test kits, insurance copays, and the cost of our medical consultation.

 What Are FSAs and HSAs?